-The NCDs offered through this Prospectus / are proposed to be listed on BSE.
-Our company has obtained an 'in-principle' approval for the Issue from BSEVide letter reference DCS/BM/PI-BOND/001/23-24 dated April 06,2023.
+The NCDs offered through this Draft Prospectus / Prospectus are proposed to be listed on BSE.
+Our company will obtain an 'in-principle' approval for the Issue from BSE $[\bullet]$.
 For the purpose of the Issue, BSE shall be the Designated Stock Exchange.